2,458 texts in Legends of the Jews (Ginzberg)

 It’s a story filled with rivalry, love, and… well, a whole lot of children. to one little nugget of that complicated family dynamic.
 Leah.
 Remember Leah?
 Jacob's first wife, tricke...

-And the story of how she found a way forward, a way to reclaim her dignity, is a powerful one.
+The story of how she found a way forward, a way to reclaim her dignity, is a powerful one.
 Remember Jacob, the son of Isaac?
-He was tricked into marrying Leah, even though he l...
+He was tricked into marrying Leah, even though he loved...

 Her story, as told in Legends of the Jews by Louis Ginzberg, is filled with love, loss, and a touch of the mystical.
 When her son Joseph was born, she named him Yosef, which means ...

-According to Legends of the Jews, he was just waiting for Joseph to be born so he could finally head home.
+He was just waiting for Joseph to be born so he could finally head home.
 Why?
-Because Jacob had a sense – a ruach (spirit) hakodesh, a holy spirit...
+Because Jacob had a sense – a ruach (spirit) hakodesh, a holy spirit – that Joseph's line would eventu...

 Jacob, after years of working for Laban, finally asked for something concrete as payment: he wanted all the speckled and spotted goats, and the black sheep.
 Sounds fair.
 Laban, alw...